the-llm-lab/CommanderGPT/README.md

 ## Todo

 - Feedback from Desktop: Improve the script to capture and process feedback from the desktop environment, enhancing the accuracy and reliability of voice commands and automation tasks.
-(PyAutoGUI LocateonScreen, Teseract OCR, Current Mouse Position Relative to OCR Position, Change X,Y Cordinates Based on Screenshot)
+(PyAutoGUI LocateonScreen, Teseract OCR & Current Mouse Position Relative to Button, Change X/Y Cordinates Based on Screenshot)

 - Additional Features: Explore and implement additional features to expand the capabilities of the CommanderGPT system.